thoughtspot/tse-step-by-step/lesson-04-start-coding/README-04.md

 ## Open dev tools and disable the cache

 Finally, you should open the developer tools in your browser.
-From Chrome you can open from the menu item for View -> Developer -> Developer Tools.
+From Chrome, you can open from the menu item for View -> Developer -> Developer Tools.
 There are also shortcuts for different operating systems.

 ![Open developer tools](images/open-dev-tools.png)

 You should see a panel like the following, though yours may be on a different tab.
-For me it opened in the Console view, where you can see errors, warnings, and general info messages.
+For me, it opened in the Console view, where you can see errors, warnings, and general info messages.

 ![Developer tools console](images/dev-tools-console.png)